MimiLau/mimilau.github.io/about.md

 > I was impressed by Mimi's ability to complete works assigned to her with proficient skills, she was enthusiastic about learning new trend and skills, and she was often willing to share the knowledge with her colleagues in the past.

-If you want to know more about me, I would be keen to discuss my suitability for the post in more detail face to face.

 ## Contact Me
 ```